Home » Garden » 19 Simple Spring Garden Ideas

 Keep Japanese Beetles and Grubs at Bay with This Lawn Care Organic Tip

-Skip the pheromone traps that actually attract MORE to your garden than less and try this organic lawn care approach.
+Skip the pheromone traps that attract MORE to your garden than less and try this organic lawn care approach.
 I did it myself and it works very well.

 Last year, we had Japanese beetles covering my hardy hibiscus here at the new house, so I not only overseeded the lawn with tall fescue but also applied milky spore as well.